Mauritanian leader flown to France after shooting

 The president was flown to former colonial power France on Sunday morning after undergoing an initial operation in a military hospital in the Mauritanian capital Nouakchott.

-The French defense ministry confirmed Aziz would receive treatment at the Percy-Clamart military hospital on the outskirts of Paris.
+The French defence ministry confirmed Aziz would receive treatment at the Percy-Clamart military hospital on the outskirts of Paris.

 Abdel Aziz was wounded late on Saturday when soldiers opened fire on his car about 40 km (25 miles) from Nouakchott, the government said.
 He was driving through the town of Toueila, in an area where he owns a ranch.